hackondata/challenges/challenge_1.md

 ### HackOn(Data) Points: 25

-Having a list of networks and channels:
+The data cleansing task should be performed on the content of `channels_networks.csv`:

-`channels_networks.csv`
+`channels_networks.csv` has a list of networks and channels:

 ## Header: Network, Channel
 ```
 "","Fox News Channel HDTV"